-Combine the 14 million licensed drivers on Florida roadways every day with more Floridians taking time off work for the holidays, plus the massive influx of December visitors, and it’s no surprise that Florida’s Integrated Report Exchange System – or FIRES – lists the final month of the year as the top month for auto accidents three out of the last five years (2013-2017).
+Combine the 14 million licensed drivers on Florida roadways every day with more Floridians taking time off work for the holidays, plus the massive influx of December visitors, and it’s no surprise that Florida’s Integrated Report Exchange System – or auto accidents three out of the last five years (2013-2017).

 If you happen to end up injured by a holiday run-in on our roadways, you need an experienced personal injury attorney to help you navigate your next steps.
 In the meantime, although there is no way to prevent every accident, the following safety tips will greatly reduce your risk of becoming another December driver statistic in Florida.

 Whether you’re shopping local and celebrating at home or road-tripping this season, there are a couple of simple steps you can take to make getting on the roadways safer and overall more pleasant:

 - Plan on daytime driving.
 Aside from the obvious risk of drowsy driving and low lighting conditions, research shows there are more impaired drivers at night.
 Already impaired vision becomes exaggerated after dark, and more drunk and drugged driving accidents happen once the sun goes down.

 - Watch road conditions.
 Take a look at local weather and traffic apps.
 Knowing what to expect on the roadways before you leave can save you from lost time sitting in traffic and, if you’re prone, from bouts of road rage as well.